Disability Services: Guidelines for Documentation

-Students seeking accommodation(s) must present all necessary medical information and the Request for Accommodation Form to the 504 and Compliance Coordinator in the Office of Disability Services.
-Documentation from an outside certified and/or licensed professional.
-The professional must not be a relative of the student.
-Documentation of a disability should ideally be no more than three years old.
-If the documentation is older than three years, a new assessment of the disability may need to be completed.
-William Jewell College reserves the right to request additional and/or updated information in order to provide the best service to our students.
-The documentation presented to the office of Counseling Services will be used to determine the best support services for the individual student.
+Individuals seeking accommodation(s) must present all necessary medical information and the Request for Accommodation Form to the 504 and Compliance Coordinator in the Office of Disability Services.
+Documentation from an outside certified and/or licensed professional must be obtained and is at the student's own expense.
+Documentation of a disability should ideally be no more than 18 months old.
+If the documentation is older than18 months, a new assessment of the disability may need to be completed.
+William Jewell College reserves the right to request additional and/or updated information in order to provide the best service.
+The documentation presented to the Office of Disability Services will be used to determine the best support services for the individual.

 General Documentation Requirements

 As appropriate to the disability, a comprehensive report should include:

 A diagnostic statement identifying the disability, date of the current diagnostic evaluation, and the date of the original diagnosis;

 A description of the diagnostic criteria and/or the diagnostic tests used;